IBM/lua-http-libcurl-async/README.md

-# lua-async-http
+# lua-http-libcurl-async

-lua-async-http rock, is a new lua rock written in C and based on libcurl.
+lua-http-libcurl-async rock, is a new lua rock written in C and based on libcurl.
 It allow us to make multiple http/https (with client certificate) calls in parallel (non-blocking) and wait for their responses.

 In order to achieve such a behaviour, we've used the multi interface that libcurl has to offer.